EatSleepCodeRunTimeErrorRepeat/Lectura-App/README.md

 **Lectura** is an AI-powered platform that transforms recorded lectures into structured, personalized study notes.
 It’s built to support **multiple learning styles** using the **VARK framework** (Visual, Auditory, Reading/Writing, Kinesthetic).
-Learners can upload a lecture, get instant transcription and summarization, and even listen back to their generated notes.
+Learners can upload a lecture, get instant transcription and summarization in a way that sutis their learning style

 <p align="right">(<a href="#readme-top">⬆️ Back to Top</a>)</p>